shvdiwnkozbw/Multi-Source-Sound-Localization/README.md

 ## Prepare Dataset

+The detailed preprocessing code and classification pseudo label generation can be referred to ```./prepare_data``` and ```./mobile_crnn/generate_data.py```.
+The pseudo labels for images are similar to the audio, but replace the model with ImageNet pretrained backbones, and use ```./utils/cluster_v3.npy``` for aggregation.
+And it is also practical to use the same pseudo labels for both images and audios, since the ImageNet labels cannot be well aligned with 7 general categories in AudioSet, introducing extra noise.
+There is only slight difference in the choice of label assignment.
+For datasets like AudioSet, directly using videos tags as classification labels.

 #### SoundNet-Flickr Dataset

 The audiovisual pairs are defined as one frame and a corresponding 5-second audio clip.
 We resize the image into $256\times 256$, sample the audio at $22050$ Hz, and convert it into log-mel spectrogram.
 We then convert the image and audio into hdf5 file format.
 We use the first-level labels in AudioSet for classification, and use pretrained CRNN and ResNet-18 to generate pseudo labels.
 The mapping from predictions to these 7 categories are stored in ```utils/cluster_a.npy``` and ```utils/cluster_v3.npy```.